aijose/CarND-Advanced-Lane-Lines/project_report.md

 irrelevant details required some experimentation.
 In the present work the following steps were followed to form a combined binary image of the edges:

-* Three channel/filter images were created -- Red, S-channel, Sobel gradient
+* Three binary images were created -- Red, S-channel, Sobel X-gradient -- by applying suitable thresholds based on experimentation.

-* Suitable thresholds were applied to create a binary image for each channel by experimenting with test images.

-* The final binary image was formed by including performing and AND (&) operator between the Red channel and the S-channel and combining the result with the Sobel binary image using an OR (|) operator.
+* The final binary image was formed by including performing an AND (&) operator between the Red binary and the S-binary and combining the result with the Sobel binary using an OR (|) operator.
 Further discussion of some of the challenges faced in this process and the motivation behind the choices made is provided in the later part of this report.

 The edge detection algorithm captures all edges.
 Since we are only interested